Justin-Sawyer/recipes-and-deliveries/README.md

 2. Select the relevant group name

-3. In the "Permissions" tab, click "Add permissions" and the choose "Attach policy" from the menu
+3. In the "Permissions" tab, click "Add permissions" and then choose "Attach policy" from the menu

 4. Select the required policy then click "Add policy"